G2Jose/personal_website/content/Resume.md

 - Notable projects
 	- Typescript: made the case for, got buy-in and spearheaded migration; built internal tooling to track its adoption and assist with incremental migration; defined best practices and internal constructs to effectively write typesafe code
 	- Continuous Deployment: built tooling to continuously deploy merged app code to a staging environment
 	- Static code analysis: built internal rules for eslint & rubocop; rules rely on AST analysis to flag certain types of problematic code.
-See also [[Blog/Writing better code using static analysis|Writing better code using static analysis]]
+See also [[Blog/static-analysis-for-better-code|static-analysis-for-better-code]]

 ### Software Engineer
 #### Drop Engineering Team, '18